Al-Hajjaj ibn Yusuf: Family

-Al-Hajjaj's first wife was Umm Aban, a daughter of Nu'man ibn Bashir al-Ansari, an aide of Caliph Mu'awiya and onetime governor of Kufa.
-Before being appointed governor of Iraq, he was also wed to another daughter of Nu'man, Hamida, after she had been divorced by Rawh ibn Zinba; al-Hajjaj divorced Hamida during his governorship in Iraq.
+Al-Hajjaj's first wife was Umm Aban, a daughter of Nu'man ibn Bashir, an aide of Caliph Mu'awiya and onetime governor of Kufa.
+Before being appointed governor of Iraq, he was also wed to another daughter of Nu'man, Humayda, after she had been divorced by Rawh ibn Zinba; al-Hajjaj divorced Humayda during his governorship in Iraq.
 During his governorship of Medina, al-Hajjaj married Umm al-Julas, a daughter of Abdallah ibn Khalid ibn Asid, a member of the Umayyad dynasty.
 This followed his divorce of Umm Kulthum bint Abd Allah ibn Ja'far, a grandniece of Caliph Ali.
 While al-Mas'udi holds al-Hajjaj divorced Umm Kulthum to humiliate the family of Abu Talib (the father of Ali), accounts recorded in the Kitab al-aghani and by Ibn Abd Rabbihi and Ibn al-Athir hold that Abd al-Malik ordered al-Hajjaj to divorce her and return her dowry after petitions by her father and the Umayyad prince Khalid ibn Yazid ibn Mu'awiya; the modern historian Shiv Rai Chowdhry argues the latter account is more credible.
 During his rule in Iraq, al-Hajjaj married Hind, a daughter of al-Muhallab, but according to the historian al-Tabari, divorced her in 708/09 because she cried audibly at the torture of her brother Yazid in al-Hajjaj's prison.
 With his marriage to Umm Banin bint al-Mughira ibn Abd al-Rahman, a great-granddaughter of al-Harith ibn Hisham, al-Hajjaj became one of the few non-Qurayshites to marry into the aristocratic Banu Makhzum clan; two of his sons also married into the clan.

 According to the historian Ibn Hazm (d.
 1064), al-Hajjaj had four sons: his eldest Muhammad, Abd al-Malik, Aban and Sulayman (or al-Walid).
 The latter three were named after members of the Umayyad dynasty.
 Al-Tabari mentions another son named Abd Allah.
 Muhammad died during al-Hajjaj's lifetime and his descendants were recorded as living in Damascus as late as the 9th century.
 Abd al-Malik also had descendants recorded living in the 9th century in Basra, while Aban and Sulayman (or al-Walid) died without progeny.